greiggy/quickposts/README.md

-## Welcome to my Quickposts pages
+## I'm Ian Greig.
+Welcome to my Quickposts pages

 I'll post updates and helpful information here from time to time about my projects and movements.

-Bookmark this and you can check out what I'm doing.
+Please bookmark this and then you can check out what I'm doing.